Gravitational microlensing: Binary lenses

 If the lens is a binary star with separation of roughly the Einstein radius, the magnification pattern is more complex than in the single star lenses.
 In this case, there are typically three images when the lens is distant from the source, but there is a range of alignments where two additional images are created.
 These alignments are known as caustics.
 At these alignments, the magnification of the source is formally infinite under the point-source approximation.

 Caustic crossings in binary lenses can happen with a wider range of lens geometries than in a single lens.
 Like a single lens source caustic, it takes a finite time for the source to cross the caustic.
 If this caustic-crossing time $t_S$ can be measured, and if the angular radius of the source is known, then again the Einstein angle can be determined.

 As in the single lens case when the source magnification is formally infinite, caustic crossing binary lenses will magnify different portions of the source star at different times.
 They can thus probe the structure of the source and its limb darkening.

-An animation of a binary lens event can be found at this YouTube video.

 Events yielding the Einstein parallax

-In principle, the Einstein parallax can be measured by having two observers simultaneously observe the event from different locations, e.g., from the earth and from a distant spacecraft.
+In principle, the Einstein parallax can be measured by having two observers simultaneously observe the event from different locations, e.g., from the Earth and from a distant spacecraft.
 The difference in amplification observed by the two observers yields the component of $\vec{\pi}_E$ perpendicular to the motion of the lens while the difference in the time of peak amplification yields the component parallel to the motion of the lens.
-This direct measurement was recently reported using the Spitzer Space Telescope.
-In extreme cases, the differences may even be measurable from small differences seen from telescopes at different locations on the earth.
+This direct measurement has been reported using the Spitzer Space Telescope.
+In extreme cases, the differences may even be measurable from small differences seen from telescopes at different locations on Earth, i.e. terrestrial parallax.